jannes-m/velo/README.md

 velo is an R package which provides bicycle-related calculations frequently used by bike enthusiasts.
 Until now many of these functions are spread over the web, are unreliable mostly due to insufficient documentation and/or do not exist.
 The main goals of the velo-package are:

--   Bring together the most important bicycle-related calculations in a well-documented, transparent and reproducible manner (well, so far, there are just two functions, ...).
+-   Bring together the most important bicycle-related calculations in a well-documented, transparent and reproducible manner (well, so far, the package consists of four functions ...).

 -   In the future, RShiny should make the implemented functions interactively usable.